-You might be feeling baby’s movements now – like butterflies in your tummy.
+You might be feeling your baby’s movements now – like butterflies in your tummy.
 But it could still be a few weeks, so don’t worry.

 This detailed ultrasound is one of the routine tests in pregnancy.
 It looks at your baby’s body parts and can usually pick up any obvious problems in development or growth, like spina bifida, heart defects and limb defects.
-You’ll probably see your baby’s heart beating, the curve of baby’s spine, baby’s face, and baby’s arms waving and legs kicking.
+You’ll probably see your baby’s heart beating, the curve of their spine, their face, and their arms waving and legs kicking.

 If you want to find out the sex of your baby, this is the time to ask.

 Emotions in pregnancy

 Pregnancy is a time when emotions can change.
 If you’ve had anxiety or depression in the past, you’re feeling worried or sad, or you’re not enjoying life the way you used to, tell your doctor or midwife.